CarlosAMolina/cmoli.es/src/projects/aws-s3-diff/introduction.md

 If the S3 URI contains any folder, the program will end with an error.

+- Can a S3 URI without prefix be analyzed?

+No, the program currently only manages S3 URIs with buket and prefix.
+For example, `s3://cars` cannot be analyzed.

 - Can be empty values in the `s3-uris-to-analyze.csv` file?

 No, the program will raise an exception if any account name or S3 URI is empty.